yafshar/PPM_RC/README.md

 Introduction
 ------------

-Purpose : 2D-3D distributed parallel region competitioni [1] segmentation algorithm
+Purpose : 2D-3D distributed parallel region competition[1] segmentation algorithm

 Images can be so large that they do not fit the main memory of a single computer.
 We address this issue by developing a distributed parallel algorithm for segmentation of large fluorescence microscopy images.
-The algorithm is based on the versatile Region Competition [1] method, which has previously proven useful in microscopy image analysis.
+The algorithm is based on the versatile Region Competition[2] method, which has previously proven useful in microscopy image analysis.
 The present distributed implementation decomposes the input image into smaller sub-images that are distributed across multiple computers.
 Using network communication, the computers orchestrate to collectively solve the global segmentation problem.

+1. Y. Afshar, and I. F. Sbalzarini.
+A Parallel Distributed-Memory Particle Method Enables Acquisition-Rate Segmentation of Large Fluorescence Microscopy Images.
+   PLoS ONE 11(4):e0152528, 2016.

-1. J. Cardinale, G. Paul, and I. F. Sbalzarini.
+2. J. Cardinale, G. Paul, and I. F. Sbalzarini.
 Discrete region competition for unknown numbers of connected regions.
 IEEE Trans.
 Image Process., 21(8):3531–3545, 2012